-Red clover is amazing!
+Red clover is great!

-Besides being a nitrogen fixer in the garden, an edible flower to enjoy, first food for bees, red clover or Trifolium pratense can also help cells regenerage and has anti-imflammatory properties that make it wonderful to have as a salve on hand for minor skin complaints like eczema, psoriasis, and acne.
+Besides being a nitrogen fixer in the garden, an edible flower to enjoy, first food for bees, red clover or Trifolium pratense can also help cells regenerate and has anti-inflammatory properties that make it wonderful to have as a salve on hand for minor skin complaints like eczema, psoriasis, and acne.

 The original recipe called for equal “parts” of the added herbs, and a different infusion technique than I use, so I will show you both.
 What you will need for this is calendula flowers, red clover flowers, comfrey leaves, beeswax, and olive oil.

-- 1 part red clover flowers (about 1/4 cup)
+- 1/4 cup red clover flowers

 - 2/3 cup olive oil